 Game bird hunting in New Zealand is a long-loved tradition for many hunters.
 It involves the pursuit of waterfowl and upland game birds during set seasons of the year.
 One particular event is the annual duck hunting season, in which hunters call in and shoot ducks from hides (maimais).
-Firearm safety in this form of hunting is essential as participants are in close proximity and rapid reactions to the appearance of game.
+Firearm safety in this form of hunting is essential as participants are in close proximity and rapidly reacting to the appearance of game.

 Our safety tips for the season

-Plan together
+Plan Together

 An organised maimai means everything runs smoothly.
 Everyone should know where they will sit and all access points.